 First Nations Family Advocate Office

-The Assembly of Manitoba Chiefs officially opened the Manitoba First Nations Family Advocate Office (FNFAO) on June 1st, 2015.
-The office opened in ceremony, where the office was gifted the name “Abinoojiyak Bigiiwewag” which translates to “Our Children are Coming Home.”
+The Assembly of Manitoba Chiefs opened the First Nations Family Advocate Office (FNFAO) on June 1, 2015.
+The office opened in ceremony with the office gifted the name “Abinoojiyak Bigiiwewag,” which translates to “Our Children are Coming Home.”

-Since opening the doors, the FNFAO has completed intake for over 300 families who are fighting to have their children returned to their homes or home communities.
-More families, parents and grandparents continually seek the services of the FNFAO and demand for services are continually growing.
+Since opening its doors, the FNFAO has completed intake for over 800 families fighting to have their children in CFS care returned to their homes or home communities.
+More families, parents and grandparents seek the services of the FNFAO each day and demand for services is continually growing.

 Winnipeg, Manitoba R3B2B3